cala san miguel ibiza

-19 Mar 2024 | |By Annie Lewis
+19 Mar 2025 | Updated on: 25 Mar 2025 | By Annie Lewis

 If the early spring sunshine has got you thinking about your summer holiday then you’re not alone.
 So where to go?
 With short flight times, fantastic weather and a multitude of cultures and countries to explore, Europe is always a good idea.
 From lavish luxury hotels to serene spa escapes and trending destinations, here’s where to holiday in Europe this summer.

-The hot hotel: Domes Novos Santorini, Greece
+The hot hotel: Cape Sounio, Athens, Greece

-From £197 per night.
+From £415 per night.

-From approx. £5,470 (6,400) per person for a minimum seven-night stay.
+From £10,465 for a seven-night stay.

 The spa hotel: One&Only Portonovi, Montenegro

-From £330 per night.
+From £300 per night.

 The arty hotel: The Fife Arms, Scotland

 The Fife Arms has been at the heart of Braemar, the Aberdeenshire town famous for hosting the Highland games in Scotland, since the 19th century.
-Deep in the Cairngorms National Park, this Victorian coaching inn was reimagined by its new owners, Hauser and Wirth gallerists Iwan and Manuela Wirth, in 2018 to open 46 design-led bedrooms, a hearty restaurant overlooking the River Clunie, spa and village bar.
+Deep in the Cairngorms National Park, this Victorian coaching inn was reimagined by its new owners, Hauser and Wirth gallerists Iwan and Manuela Wirth, in 2018 to offer 46 design-led bedrooms, a hearty restaurant overlooking the River Clunie, a spa and village bar.

 Given the Wirth’s decades-long dedication to modern and contemporary art, it’s unsurprising that art is central to The Fife Arms experience.
 More than 14,000 works have been thoughtfully integrated into every room, corridor and corner, with large-scale site-specific commissions by internationally-renowned artists – Zhang Enli, Guillermo Kuitca, Subodh Gupta, and Bharti Kher – among them.
 In the main entrance hall, for example, guests are greeted by a three-metre-high mahogany and pine chimneypiece carved by 19th-century artist Gerrard Robinson, featuring depictions of various scenes from the work of Scottish lyricist and poet Robert Burns.
 Other notable Scottish works include numerous paintings by Archibald Thornburn, one of Scotland’s finest wildlife painters, and a canvas by Dundee artist John Maclauchlan Milne, who exhibited alongside the Scottish Colourists.